jreisinger/docs/data/notes/cs/basics.md

 add the two numbers in the CPU store the result into location 2023
 ```

-(Instructions and data are really represented in *binary* notation - sequences of 0s and 1s.)

 In **high-level** (human-oriented) language - like Python - it looks like: